How To Balance Parenting & Marriage

 People probably warned you about how hard marriage can be.
 And, when your first little one came along, there’s a good chance people warned you about that too.
-But, what a lot of people don’t tell you about is how hard it is to balance parenting & marriage.
-There are some common problems that marriages face as children enter the picture, and if you want to be still standing strong when your children are grown and leave home, there are some tips that can help you along the way.
+But, what many people don’t tell you about is how hard it is to balance parenting & marriage.
+If your partner doesn't want kids, you won't have to worry about parenting.
+But for those who do, be mindful of the problems that goes along with parenting.
+You might want to answer questions from do i want kids quiz so you can have an idea of what you entirely want.
+Marriages face some common problems as children enter the picture, and if you want to be still standing strong when your children are grown and leave home, some tips can help you along the way.

 Common Problems With Balancing Parenting & Marriage